Nora Fatehi again appears before ED in PMLA case against Sukesh Chandrashekhar | Entertainment

 - India

-Actor Nora Fatehi on Friday appeared before the Enforcement Directorate here for a fresh recording of her statement in connection with an ongoing money laundering probe against alleged conman Sukesh Chandrashekhar and associates, official sources said.
+Actor Nora Fatehi appeared before the Enforcement Directorate here on Friday for a fresh recording of her statement in connection with an ongoing money-laundering probe against alleged conman Sukesh Chandrashekhar and his associates, official sources said.

 Fatehi, 30, has been questioned by the federal agency in the case a few times in the past.
-The Canadian-born artiste came to India about seven-eight years ago to work in the Hindi film industry.
+The Canadian-born artiste came to India about seven to eight years ago to work in the Hindi film industry.

-Sources said the actor, known for her dance numbers in Bollywood films, will be questioned about some more issues related to Chandrashekhar and her statement is being recorded under sections of the Prevention of Money Laundering Act (PMLA).
+Sources said the actor, known for her dance numbers in Bollywood films, will be questioned about some more issues related to Chandrashekhar.
+Her statement is being recorded under the Prevention of Money Laundering Act (PMLA).

 She is understood to be being questioned on some new facts that have emerged in the case.